 SC Stockshop Shay is just the best – hands down!

 Haven Conference This is the only blog conference I’ve attended and it’s been an incredible experience.
-This conference works for me specifically because of the niche I’m in – DIY, home, design.
-There are other conferences that focus on the crafty side of blogging.
-Have heard great things about those as well.
-But can only speak to this experience having attended twice (2015 & 2016).
+This conference works for me specifically because of the niche I’m in: DIY, home, design.
+There are other conferences that focus on the crafty side of blogging and I’ve heard great things about those, as well.
+But I can only speak to this experience, having attended twice (2015 & 2016).
 Conferences are a great place to network with bloggers and create partnerships with companies.
 They are fun but exhausting too.